verloop/ios-sdk/README.md

 # VerloopSDK for iOS

 This framework helps you configure and launch Verloop's chat.
 Inorder to integrate, one needs to initiase our `VerloopSDK` instance by passing a configuration `VLConfig` object and present it's navigation controller.
-APIs on `VerloopSDK` and `VLConfig` are described in detail below.
+This will present Verloop's chat modally.
+The APIs on `VerloopSDK` and `VLConfig` are described in detail below.

 ## **Requirements**